Integratingfactor/n8n-workflow-cli/docs/README.md

 2. Go to **Settings** → **API**
 3. Click **Create API Key**
 4. Copy the key and store it securely
-5. Set it as an environment variable (recommended) or in your config file
+5. Save it in your workflow project's `.env` file

 ## Project Structure